WA9ONY/Pico-RP2040/README2.md

 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm1-600.png">
 </p>

++ The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
++ Data is valid when clock is high.
++ Nack/ack is valid when clock is high.
+Ack is a low.

 ## I²C-bus Pico Controller Writing x7C hex (b01111100) data to the SerLED slave with Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm2-600.png">
 </p>

++ The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
++ Data is valid when clock is high.
++ Nack/ack is valid when clock is high.
+Ack is a low.

 ## I²C-bus Pico controller sending Address 114, write & SerLED slave Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm3-600.png">
 </p>

++ The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
++ Data is valid when clock is high.
++ Nack/ack is valid when clock is high.
+Ack is a low.

 ## I²C-bus Pico Controller Writing x2D hex (b00101101) data to the SerLED slave with Ack
 <p align="center">
 <img width="600" height="338" src="/Images/I2Cwfm4-600.png">
 </p>

++ The oscilloscope two vertical cursors (vertical solid and dash lines) bracket the eight data clock pulses and the ninth nack/ack clock pulse.
++ Data is valid when clock is high.
++ Nack/ack is valid when clock is high.
+Ack is a low.

 <A NAME="P75"></A>
 <HR>